Whisky-and-Wheels/website/content/trips/hexham.md

 permalink: "hexham/"
 ---

-We bike at night at the end of February.
-It was great.<!-- excerpt --> No idea what we'll actually write, but need some content to grab for excerpt on all trips landing page.
+Our first bike adventure of 2023 begins in darkness.<!-- excerpt --> No idea what we'll actually write, but need some content to grab for excerpt on all trips landing page.

 <figure>
 {% image "img/hexham.jpeg", "Biking into the dying sun" %}